taostat/taostats-docs/docs/Bittensor/staking-instructions/staking-taostats-subnet-page.md

 <br />

-On each subnet page, there is the ability [Connecting your wallet](doc:connecting-your-wallet) and stake to the subnet.
+On each subnet page, there is the ability [to connect your wallet](doc:connecting-your-wallet) and stake to the subnet.

 ![](https://files.readme.io/cc4aa9a73daa1baf9bea31469d565e6e3698615fe41650c5853b6db0f986789a-image.png)